brunohprada/mdl2.0-for-draw.io/README.md

 ## IMPORTANT WARNINGS

-- This is an alpha version.
+- This is an beta version.
 - Official documentation not yet available
 - Some component descriptions may be wrong or not available.